redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 RPM Macros
 ----------

-A `rpm macro`_ is a straight text substition that can be conditionally assigned based on the optional evaluation of a statement when certain built-in functionality is used.
+A `rpm macro`_ is a straight text substitution that can be conditionally assigned based on the optional evaluation of a statement when certain built-in functionality is used.
 What this means is that we can have RPM perform text substitutions for us so that we don't have to.